 Student Name:

 Cohort Year (e.g. PA 2022):

 LMU email address:

 Contact phone number:

-understand that a letter of evaluation/recommendation or an oral reference may contain non-directory personally identifiable information.
+I understand that a letter of evaluation/recommendation or an oral reference may contain non-directory personally identifiable information.
 I give permission to the person/entity listed below to disclose the information indicated below in the form of a letter of evaluation/recommendation and/or to provide an oral reference to the person/entity listed below.

 Name of person/entity providing reference:

 Name of person/entity receiving reference:

 Contact information for person/entity receiving reference:

-give permission to release only the information indicated below: Academic records (transcripts, grades, GPA, class attendance) Disciplinary records All records Other (specify)

-☐ I hereby waive my right to review the letter of evaluation/recommendation.

-$\ \square$ I hereby do not waive my right to review the letter of evaluation/recommendation.
+Academic records (transcripts, grades, GPA, class attendance) Disciplinary records All records Other (specify) I hereby waive my right to review the letter of evaluation/recommendation.
+I hereby do not waive my right to review the letter of evaluation/recommendation.

 Student Signature and date: